-Korean Dumplings known as Mandoo are very tasty, enjoyed throughout the year but mainly at special occasions such as the Chinese new year and thanksgiving for example.
-Generally made from meat and kimchi wrapped in dumpling paper (making your own or ready-made).
+Korean Dumplings known as Mandoo are very tasty, enjoyed throughout the year but mainly at special occasions such as the Chinese New Year and thanksgiving for example.
+Mandoo is made from a mixture of meat, vegetables or kimchi and wrapped in dumpling paper (making your own or ready-made).

 Making mandoo does take some time and preparation, I have though tried to make this as easy as possible and included a number of pictures to illustrate.

 I have used the following Ingredients:

 First, you start making dumpling papers if you wish and mix the ingredients above together into a dough and wrap it in cling film.
 Then keep it in the fridge for 1-2 hours.

 Once out of the fridge, knead the dough, shape it and slice them as shown in the picture in 3-5cm size.

 Making Mandoo filling

 While the dough is proving, it’s time to make the filling for your mandoo.

 If you are using glass noodles, these need to be soaked in water for 1 hour and then cooked by boiling in a pan until soft (like pasta), drain and then wash in cold water before chopping them into short pieces.